TabithaChelagat/Market_Research_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/07cd7e62-1d17-464c-8c49-1498dde346ba)

+After replacement, the data looked as displayed.

 ![image](https://github.com/user-attachments/assets/cb0e7c26-7da8-4b32-b5c6-fcd5c7b41dd8)

-Same foe the ethnicity, the responses are stored as "SELECTED" and "NOT_SELECTED".
+Same for the ethnicity, the responses are stored as "SELECTED" and "NOT_SELECTED".
 ![image](https://github.com/user-attachments/assets/550b0f34-4607-4ea3-b606-eef5c0aab764)

 The "SELECTED" responses were replaced with the column names while the "NOT_SELECTED" were replaced with blanks.